hogyzen12/solana-mobile/README.md

 This is a sample Dioxus application that demonstrates how to integrate with the Solana Mobile Wallet Adapter (MWA) on Android.
 The app currently has implementations for `signTransaction`, `signMessage`, and `authorize` (connect).

-To achieve this, we have forked the `dioxus-cli` and `wry` (the underlying web-view library from Tauri) to allow for the embedding of Solana dependencies directly into the Android Gradle build.
-This setup is complemented by a thin Kotlin layer that manages the Foreign Function Interface (FFI) between Rust and Kotlin, enabling seamless communication for the Solana wallet methods.
+We have forked the `dioxus-cli` and `wry` (the underlying web-view library from Tauri) to allow for the embedding of Solana dependencies directly into the Android Gradle build.
+And we've added a thin Kotlin layer in the android bundle that manages the Foreign Function Interface (FFI) between Rust and Kotlin, enabling communication with the Solana wallet methods.

 ## Setup